How to Write a Cover Letter in 2022

 Our library of cover letter templates offers free downloadable and premium templates that will elevate the look and feel of your document.
 Whether you’re looking for a basic design or a more contemporary style, we’ve got what you need.

-How do you write salary requirements in a cover letter?
+How do I approach salary requirements in a cover letter?

 Salary should not be approached in a cover letter.
 The cover letter is about getting you in the door and showcasing what you could offer the company.
 Salary requirements are discussed during the interview process.